 It is crucial whether the grid mesh is part of a parent coordinate grid or of a therein contained child coordinate grid.

 In case it lies in a child grid, the attempt is to continue the calculation in the parent grid lying below.

 When grid meshes fitting to a coordinate are marked by exopolygonal entries in all hierarchically stacked child and parent grids, then the coordinate is outside of the polygonal validity scope.

 It is excluded from the calculation of the reference system transition and the executing software can generate an indication.

 In the example shown in Fig. 5, three coordinate grids are arranged one upon the other.
 Only when a coordinate falls through all exopolygonal grid meshes it lies outside of the polygonal validity and is excluded from the reference system transition.

 The source code developed in the programming language C for the evaluation of NTv2 files with Polygonal Validity Scopes in Hierarchical grid structure can be purchased as a license by manufacturers of GIS and geodetic software for use in own software from at the engineering society KilletSoft GbR.

 Graphical representation of an NTv2 file before and after processing

 The following two figures are evaluations from the program NTv2Poly.
-For each of the 862 thousand grid meshes contained in the grids and subgrids of the NTv2 files, a test-wise coordinate transformation has been performed.
+For each of the 862 thousand grid meshes contained in the grids of the NTv2 files, a test-wise coordinate transformation has been performed.
 Valid results are shown in different light blue shades depending on the grid.
-The quasi-rectangular grids of the NTv2 files are shown as red frames.
+The quadrangular grids of the NTv2 files are shown as red frames.

 Fig. 6 shows the structure of an NTv2 file from whole Canada as developed and published by the Canadian authorities.